friendly-telegram/friendly-telegram.github.io/modules/core.md

    Loads the 3rd party (external) module into your userbot.

-   *Did you know that this feature also loads Paperplane and UniBorg modules too ?*
+   *Did you know that this feature also loads Paperplane and UniBorg modules too?*

  - **Unloading custom modules**